nerok/python-podgen/doc/background/roadmap.rst

 The current plan for PodGen updates is as follows:

-* **New minor version**: Support for the new Apple Podcast specifications and categories, as much as is possible without breaking backwards compatibility.
+* **New minor version**: Support for the new Apple Podcast specifications, as much as is possible without breaking backwards compatibility.
 * Deprecation warnings for properties and such which will be removed in the next major version.
-* **New major version**: Support for the new Apple Podcast specifications and categories which could not be included earlier due to backwards compatibility, or which have new names or behaviours to simplify the API.
+* **New major version**: Support for the new Apple Podcast specifications which could not be included earlier due to backwards compatibility, or which have new names or behaviours to simplify the API.
 Removal of deprecated features.
 * **New minor versions**: Removal of support for Python releases that have